-Goshen College recently recognized 226 students, for excellence in academics, on the 2009-10 fall semester Dean’s List.
+Goshen College recently recognized 211 students, for excellence in academics, on the 2010-11 fall semester Dean’s List.

-During Goshen College’s 17th Annual Martin Luther King Jr. Study Day on Monday, Jan.
-18, the life and legacy of Dr. King’s emphasis on making peace will be celebrated through music, poetry, prayer, story-telling, a town hall discussion and a workshop.
+During Goshen College’s 18th Annual Martin Luther King Jr. Study Day on Monday, Jan.
+17, the life and legacy of Dr. King will be celebrated through music, poetry, prayer, art, story-telling and a discussion about race.
+In particular, the role of faith in the civil rights movement will be at the heart of the day’s agenda, which has a theme of “Christ, Hope and Survival.”
 As the college cancels daytime classes so that students can participate fully in the events, the public is also invited.